 One of the best pieces of sculptural furniture is undoubtedly the Lounge Chair designed by Tadeas Podracky in 2016.
 Resembling a spider at first glance, Lounge Chair is an example of deconstructive furnishing.
 Composed of different materials, leather, fur, lacquer, beechwood, the chair conveys the feeling of the utility of the furniture as well as having aesthetics.
 Therefore Podracky’s design both creates comfort and sculptural feeling in the place.

-Pushing the boundaries of classical and serious thinking of design and decoration, ceramic chair designed by Katie Stout invites the one rethink about the concept of decoration and comfort.
-Her works are classified as “naive pop” and her use of colour and different kind of media support the caricatured idea of furniture.
-Both an example of parody and childish looking of ceramic chair subverts the idea of comfort and aesthetics as the funny celebration of design adventure.
+Pushing the boundaries of classical and serious thinking of design and decoration, the ceramic chair designed by Katie Stout invites one to rethink the concept of decoration and comfort.
+Her works are classified as “naive pop” and her use of color and different kinds of media support the caricatured idea of furniture.
+Both an example of parody and childish-looking ceramic chair subverts the idea of comfort and aesthetics as the funny celebration of design adventure.

 10. Cross Check Chair – Frank Gehry

 In 1990, designer Frank Gehry created his collection in memory of his childhood games with apple crates and affected the strength of wood in designing his furniture.
 So ribbon-like bentwood furnishing is an essential part of his style as well as pushing the conventions of classical furniture while blending different forms and media in function.

 One of the most astonishing sculptural furniture is unquestionably the artworks of designer Erwan Boulloud.
 He wanders the line of art and furniture with his surrealist and even gothic and magical kind of vision in design.
 The form of Anthropocene gives the main idea behind the designer’s way of understanding the world while it gives a question to the viewer by deconstructing the main and functional form of luxurious furniture.